Southend-on-Sea: Current venues

 The Edwardian Palace Theatre is a Grade II listed building that opened in 1912.
 It shows plays by professional troupes and repertory groups, as well as comedy acts.
 The theatre has two circles and the steepest rake in Britain.
-The theatre was given to the town by its then owner Gertrude Mouillot in 1942 on condition that local amateur groups could continue to use the theatre.
+The theatre was given to the town by its then owner Gertrude Mouillot in 1942, on the condition that local amateur groups could continue to use the theatre.
 A smaller venue called The Dixon Studio was added in the early 1980s after a fundraising campaign by the Palace Theatre Trust led by John F Dixon.

 The Cliffs Pavilion is the largest purpose built arts venue in Essex.
 Plans for a theatre on the site started in 1935 but was suspended by the outbreak of World War II.
 After the war, work was started on building a theatre that could host shows, concerts and private functions.
 The building was opened by the actor, writer and director Sir Bernard Miles in July 1964, with the first show opening the next day starring Norman Vaughan and his troupe of dancers, the Swinging Lovelies.
 In 1991–92, the site was extended with a new Foyer Bar and a balcony added to the auditorium, increasing the capacity to 1,600.
 The venue hosts a variety of concerts, shows and performances on ice, as well as pantomimes at Christmas.
 Artists that have performed at the Cliffs include Paul McCartney and Oasis, whose live DVD Live by the Sea was recorded at the Cliffs.

 The Clifftown Theatre is located in the former Clifftown United Reformed Church and as well as regular performances is part of the East 15 Acting School campus.